JanssenProject/jans/docs/janssen-server/auth-server/crypto/key-generation.md

   apache2.service
 ```

-## 11. Functional validation
+### 11. Functional validation

 Use a new private/incognito browser session and test:

-1. Open the Admin UI.
+1. Open the Admin UI
-2. Authenticate.
+2. Authenticate
-3. Complete the authorization-code redirect.
+3. Complete the authorization-code redirect
-4. Confirm that the Admin UI loads without an HTTP 500 response.
+4. Confirm that the Admin UI loads without an HTTP 500 response
-5. Test any critical OIDC, OAuth, UMA, SSA, or encrypted-token workflows used by the deployment.
+5. Test any critical OIDC, OAuth, UMA, SSA, or encrypted-token workflows used by the deployment

-Monitor Jans Auth while testing:
+Monitor the `jans-auth` module while testing:

 ```bash
 tail -F \